2015 Conference: "What We Have Seen and Heard": Fostering Baptismal Witness in the World

-“‘What We Have Heard and Seen’: Fostering Baptismal Witness in the World”
+“‘What We Have Seen and Heard’: Fostering Baptismal Witness in the World”

 A Conference in Celebration of the 50th Anniversaries of Gaudium et Spes, Apostolicam Actuositatem and Ad Gentes